barryclark/jekyll-now/_posts/2016-12-21-ERPNext-development-part-1.md

 Now the main problem now is how to access these files as local files.
 Vagrant has a configuration called `synced_folders`.
 This, however, will prioritize syncing from host machine to guest.
 So if you have an empty host folder, it will screw up the initial setting from ERPNext. *My solution is simple: wait for the `frappe-bench` folder to finish setting up, then copy it out and sync.*

 Remember the static ip above, it will be useful here, we use scp to copy the whole folder out.
-This will take sometimes because we will copy the `.git` folders as well.
-Probably can make the copying faster using `tar` but i ignore it for the moment.
+Because it's a local server, it's pretty fast.

+{% highlight ruby %}
+scp -r frappe@192.168.50.5:~/frappe-bench/ code
+{% endhighlight %}

 Anyway, as long as the copying's done, it will be much better because we can continue use git on these local files and still have it synced to the VM.

+We can use tar for this as well:

 {% highlight ruby %}
-scp -r frappe@192.168.50.5:~/frappe-bench code
+ssh frappe@192.168.50.5 'cd ~/frappe-bench && tar czvf - .' | tar xzf - -C ./code
 {% endhighlight %}

 #### 4. Last step is to enable synced_folder
 Add a line to your `Vagrantfile` so that it looks like below:
 {% highlight ruby %}